 - Unpasteurized or any homemade butter is considered a TCS food.
 Only pasteurized, commercial butter can be left out.

 - As an extra precaution, it is recommended for commercial kitchens to keep all butter refrigerated.

-To learn more about TCS foods and other food safety tips, check out the food handlers training.
+Learn more about TCS foods and other food safety tips in our food handlers training.

 - Download and print: Click on the image to download and print out the infographic.